Newly Diagnosed Leukemia? What You Should Know

 If you or someone you know has recently been diagnosed with leukemia, you’re probably thinking hard about what to do next.
-Educating yourself about cancer and understanding the various treatment options that are explained on these pages is a good start.
+Educating yourself about cancer and understanding your treatment options are good places to start.
 However, your most important decision is selecting where to get treatment.

 At SCCA we view treatment as a collaborative effort.
-Your doctors will discuss all your options and recommend a treatment plan based on your type of cancer and how it’s progressed.
-We’ll also consider your general health, lifestyle and personal preferences.
+Your doctors will discuss all your options and recommend a treatment plan based on your type of cancer and how it has progressed.
+We’ll also consider your general health, lifestyle, and personal preferences.
 Once you’ve decided on a treatment plan, your team will continue to work closely with you throughout your care, both during treatment and afterward with follow-up visits.